 While things are collapsing, we need to find solace in His shelter.

 His wings shelter us, and we find refuge in that intimate place.
 So much news is grim, and we can so easily slip into depression and despair.
 We look around, and turn directly to the wings that cover us.
 We are protected and sheltered in that place.
 The metaphor perfectly fits perfectly.

 “Those who live in the shelter of the Most High will find rest in the shadow of the Almighty.

 He alone is my refuge, my place of safety;

 he is my God, and I trust him.”

-We should be at rest in Him.
 Some may look at everything coming down and decide to step right into storm to shut it down.
 But it can’t stop, it is of the Lord.
 Quite a few of the prophets in the Old Testament saw and knew what was going to happen.
 They couldn’t do anything against Babylon or Assyria.
 But with their voices they strengthened and encouraged God’s own against an outrageous brutality.
 That is a good thing.

 One thought on “The Coming Train Wreck, [Future Events]”

 Yes, this is right and true.
 God grant us perseverence in the faith.